Camille Cash, M.D.

 Surgery begins with Dr. Cash making an incision in the same location used for the breast augmentation procedure.
 The technique used for implant removal is called en bloc resection, which involves removing the implant and the fibrous capsule that form around the implant as one.
 Some patients, especially those who’ve had implants for a long time, may choose to combine a breast lift with the implant removal surgery.
 Implants stretch the skin and removing the implants can result in deflated, sagging breasts.

-Cost of Implant Removal
+Cost of Implant Removal in Houston

 As with most plastic surgery procedures, a specific price quote is only possible after an in-person consultation to determine the extent of surgery needed.
 For example, the cost of the procedure may change if a breast lift is included as part of the surgery.